 A few of the league's guidelines included a size limit for alcohol purchases and a limit to two alcoholic beverages per purchase for any individual person.
 It also banned alcohol sales in the fourth quarter of games.
 In addition, the league ordered each team to place at least three security guards between players and fans.

 The NBA is never going to get rid of brawls and fights.
-That’s just the nature of a game where tensions are always high.
-But you just hope for the love of humanity that nothing even close to “The Malice at the Palace” ever takes place in an NBA arena again.
+That's just the nature of a game where tensions are always high.
+But you just hope for the love of humanity that nothing even close to "The Malice in the Palace" Pacers-Pistons game ever takes place in an NBA arena again.